AbdulMohaimin02/IdeaStoringApp/ReadMe.md

 ## Description

 This app is designed around the concept of quickly storing your ideas.
-I got the idea for this app when I realised that all my ideas for different projects and activities were scattered across half a dozen note taking apps and note books.
-I realised that having a dedicated place to store all your ideas would be extreamly convinent, therefor I made Idea Spark.
+This allows the user to have one convinient place to store all their ideas.

-My aim for this app was to provide a really nice UI experieance for the user and make the process of storing and viewing your ideas very simple.
-I also added a section on the home screen to store your favourite ideas.
-That way you can have your best ideas front and center.
+My aim for this app was to provide a clean and aesthetic UI and make the process of storing and viewing your ideas very simple.
+I also added a section on the home screen to store your favourite ideas, so the user can easily access thier best ideas.

 ## Technologies

+- Jetpack compose for next generation of UI design
+- Other Jetpack Libraries for backend functionality such as navigation and ViewModels
+- Room Database for all CRUD functionlaity
+- MVVM desing structure
+- SOLID principles

 ## How to use

+Using this app is simple and intuative, the processes for adding, updating, viewing and deleting ideas are all shown in the gifs below.

+### Adding Ideas

+### View All Ideas

+### Updating Ideas